isomerpages/moe-dunmansec/_our-school/Our Student Life/Personal Learning Device.md

 ### Our School's Microsite

-To find out more of the NDLP at Dunman Secondary School, please click [here](https://sites.google.com/moe.edu.sg/dmnndlp/home) to visit our school's NDLP Microsite.
+To find out more of the NDLP at Dunman Secondary School, please click <a href="https://sites.google.com/moe.edu.sg/dmnndlp/home" target="\_blank">here</a> to visit our school's NDLP Microsite.

 ### Device Management Application (DMA)